An extension of Furstenberg's theorem of the infinitude of primes: Basic definitions and properties

-as the \textit{k-arithmetic} product. \end{definition} This arithmetic progression can be added to obtain the following formula:
+This arithmetic progression can be added to obtain the following formula:

-We take \eqref{eq:2} as Definition \eqref{def:1} and consider $n \in \Z$.
-Observe that the usual product is used to define the \textit{k-arithmetic product} (which includes the usual one if $k=2$).
-This is not a contradiction; for example, recall that human sight is used to study the eyes and note the Beltrami-Klein model in Geometry: we can use the euclidean plane to work with this non-euclidean geometry. \\ Our product can be formalized with the successor operation in Peano arithmetic. \\ Recall the definition of the product between two natural numbers $m$, $n$ using the successor operation $S(n)$: $P(m,n)$ is a number such that
+We take \eqref{eq:3} as Definition \ref{def:1} and consider $n \in \Z$.
+Observe that the usual product is used to define the $k$-\textit{arithmetic product} (which includes the usual one if $k=2$).

+Our product can be formalized with the successor operation in Peano arithmetic.
+Recall the definition of the product between two natural numbers $m$, $n$ using the successor operation $S(n)$: $P(m,n)$ is a number such that

-Similarly to \eqref{eq:3}, we can consider $\mathcal{N} = \{1, S, +, < \}$ (Peano arithmetic with only the successor operation, the sum and the usual order) and define the following product operation:
+Similarly to \eqref{eq:4}, we can consider $\mathcal{N} = \{1, S, +, < \}$ (Peano arithmetic with only the successor operation, the sum and the usual order) and define the following product operation: